 Platelet-Rich Plasma (PRP)

-Platelet-Rich Plasma (PRP) is a concentrated form of your own platelets obtained by processing your blood in a special centrifuge.
+Platelet-Rich Plasma (PRP) is a concentrated form of your own platelets obtained by processing your blood in a centrifuge.
 When an injury occurs, platelets naturally begin the healing process in your body.
 The platelets release signaling proteins that attract your body’s stem cells to the injured area.
 By injecting concentrated PRP into an area of concern, your body will recognize this site as a priority to heal it more quickly and thoroughly.

 Bone Marrow Concentrate (BMC)